Abhinand-J/focus/README.md

 Current Functionality:
 * popup controls activation/deactivation of extension.
 * when the user tries to open a blacklisted site, it is automatically closed (existing blacklisted sites remain open until they are reloaded).

-To Do:
-* block existing webpages without deleting them (somehow prevent users from accessing them)
+* block existing webpages without deleting them (redirects to block page)
-    * exact implementation unsure, but this is known:
-        * popup calls when toggled on.
-        * service worker heeds call and implements existing webpage (needs access to block list).
-        * redirect to block page, store old url.
+    * when popup deactived, returns websites to original url

+Known Issues:
+* first tab opened after activation of popup doesn't get closed. all future ones do.
+    * reloading does not block/close tab either. id is lost? idk.